rayoub/rupee/results/benchmarks/README.md

 #### scop_d360

 Subset of scop_d499 that includes all domains for which mTM returns greater than or equal to 100 SCOP 2.07 domain results.
+In the PLOS ONE 2019 paper we eliminated 139 benchmark structures on behalf of mTM, which in retrospect, was unfair to RUPEE.

 #### scop_d204